gds32571/voltage/README.md

   The screen runtime configuration file to run the main program in a screen.

  ## 1.sh
-  Run this to start a screen and run the voltage.sh program.
+  Run this script on the client RPi computer to start a screen and run the voltage.sh program.